rickintveld/routines/README.md

 Enable your sound 🔊

-> The terminal with output the result through text to speech
+> The terminal will output the result through text to speech

 And install all the dependencies
 `yarn install`